Skip to content

 asm input/output types#

 nvcc doesn't appear to consistently follow its own tying rules for PTX asm inputs/outputs.
-It the following invalid things to occur in some cases (and real programs depend on this):
+It allows the following invalid things to occur in some cases (and real programs depend on this):

 • Writes to read-only asm bindings are permitted (such as writing to an "r") constraint.
 The result of the write is not visible to the caller: it's effectively a temporary inside the scope of the asm block.